This department

 held

 flat.
-Make sure that the 12 o'clock figure of the disk is facing the
+Make sure that the 12 o'clock figure of the disc is facing the

 geographic (true) North mark of the compass.
 Turn the instrument until